tanweili/MySQLBootcampCourseProject/README.md

-# MySQL Bootcamp Guided Project
+# MySQL Webpage Served With Docker

-Guided project using MySQL and several Node.js packages to demonstrate how database information can be serve to the frontend.
+Uses Docker Compose, MySQL and several Node.js packages to demonstrate how database information can be serve to the frontend in containers.

-All code archived in this repository was demonstrated by course instructor in course videos and replicated by me coding while following the videos.
+The HTML,CSS & JS codes archived in this repository has been referenced from the below course instructor and has been edited to integrate into the docker container environment.

-Demonstration video is also archived here.

 Course link (as at Dec 2021): https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/